Azure/AzureAD-BYOA-Provisioning-Samples/Microsoft Azure AD SCIM Guidelines.md

 ## Group Operations

 * Groups shall always be created with empty members list.
+* Groups should be query-able by the `displayName`.
 * Update to the group PATCH should yield an *HTTP 204 No Content*.
 Returning a body with a list of all the members is not supported.
 * It is not necessary to support returning all the members of the group.